isomerpages/moe-tampinessec/_our-co-curriculum/Applied Learning Programme (ALP).md

 In Sec 2, students have hands-on learning experiences in constructing a solar toy car and learning coding with Microbits before forming Junior Tech Start-up groups to solve a real-world challenge related to “Energy” or “Aging”.

-All ALP lessons and activities are carried out in a Maker Hub equipped with 3D Printers, laser craft cutters, electronics kits and more.

-Mass Tinkering activities are also organized for all students as post-exam activities to further enthuse students in tinkering and making.
+All ALP sessions occur in a Maker Hub, equipped with 3D printers, laser cutters, and electronics kits.
+Post-exam Mass Tinkering activities further fuel student interest in hands-on making.

 <figure>
 <img src="/images/ALP%201.png">
 <figcaption> <strong> Figure 1: QR Code of ALP Tier 1 Resource Site </strong> </figcaption>
 </figure>

-**ALP Tier 2**&nbsp;targets students who have a passion in STEM.
-Interested students are free to walk into the Maker Hub to tinker, design and create student-initiated projects under the supervision of our Maker student leaders and/or support staff.
+**ALP Tier 2** targets STEM-enthusiastic students, offering an open-door Maker Hub for student-led projects under the guidance of Maker student leaders and support staff.

-Students who exhibit a very strong passion in STEM through the Direct School Admissions (DSA) or CCA trials or otherwise, will be placed on a talent development programme via the Maker Faire CCA.
-Students in the Maker Faire CCA are exposed to STEM and Maker activities at a higher level through their commitment and participation in competitions, exhibitions and showcases.
-Residency makers and trainers are invited on a regular basis to coach and teach Maker Faire CCA students new skills.
-Oversea trips to broaden our students’ exposure and cultural perspectives have also been planned but are currently suspended due to the on-going pandemic.
+Highly passionate students identified through Direct School Admissions (DSA), CCA trials, or other means join the talent development track via Maker Faire CCA.
+This advanced program involves competitions, exhibitions, and showcases, with expert makers and trainers regularly invited for skill development.
+International trips for broadening cultural perspectives are planned but currently on hold due to the ongoing pandemic.

 <figure>
 <img src="/images/ALP%202.png">